 3.2 Raw material used for production of jackfruit chips:

 The analysis of raw material usage and cost is presented in Table 2.
 The key raw materials involved in the production of jackfruit chips include jackfruit bulbs, salt, and cooking oil.
-At the overall level, the total per unit cost of raw materials was Rs.236166.
+At the overall level, the total per unit cost of raw materials was INR 2,36,166.
 The major cost component was cooking oil, which accounted for 58.23% of the total raw material cost.
 Jackfruit bulbs were the second most significant raw material, contributing 40.14% of the total cost.
 Salt accounted for a much smaller portion of the cost.

-Small-scale units per unit cost of raw materials was Rs.154669.
+The small-scale units per unit cost of raw materials was INR 1,54,669.
 The primary cost component was cooking oil, followed by jackfruit bulbs.
-In Medium-scale units, per unit cost of raw materials was Rs.
-280103.
+In Medium-scale units, per unit cost of raw materials was INR 280103.
 In the medium group, jackfruit bulbs had the largest share (56.96%), followed by cooking oil (41.40%), and salt (1.64%).
-While in Large-scale units per unit cost of raw materials: Rs.
-691036.
-A higher proportion of the total cost was allocated to cooking oil and jackfruit bulbs.
+While in Large-scale units per unit cost of raw materials is INR 6,91,036.
+A higher proportion of the total cost was allocated to cooking oil and jackfruit bulbs in both large and small scale units.

 Table 2 Per unit raw material used for jackfruit chips processing.

-Qty. in kg. and Value Rs.
+Qty. in kg. and Value in INR